SoumyaKhanduri/google_playstore_analysis/README.md

 # google_playstore_analysis
-I have done EDA on Google playstore using data from Kaggle.
+I have done EDA on Google playstore data from Kaggle.